danangan/terraform-aws-helm-k8s/README.md

 ./deploy.sh
 ```

-Once the app is deployed, you can access it directly via the ALB DNS name.
-You can get this information via AWS console or via AWS CLI.
+Once deployed, the app is reachable at the ALB's DNS name - available in the AWS Console or via the AWS CLI.

 ### Tearing it down